Take some sawdust and add heat. My brother likes to use a 9V battery touching steel wool to make it red hot.

 – The draft is no problem, especially if you’re running a vacuum table that’s pulling air steadily through to the vacuum pump, or a dust collection system that’s doing the same.

-Congratulations, you’re now beginning to realize that a fire in your CNC Router is probably just a matter of time.
+Congratulations, you’re now beginning to realize that a fire in your CNC Router (or wood cnc machine or any cnc machining making flammable dust) is probably just a matter of time.

 Seasoned router users know this and prepare for it.
 That brother I mentioned runs 3 CNC Routers for a local company and these little fires are common.
 I’ve also had more than one shop owner tell me their CNC Router is the most dangerous machine in the shop due to the propensity to catch fire.